sdiehl/wiwinwlh/tutorial.md

 ```

 Of important note is that the type variables bound by an explicit quantifier in
-a higher ranked type may not escape their enclosing scope, the typechecker will
+a higher ranked type may not escape their enclosing scope.
+The typechecker will
-explicitly enforce this with by enforcing that variables bound inside of rank-n
+explicitly enforce this by enforcing that variables bound inside of rank-n
-types ( called skolem constants ) will not unify with free meta type variables
+types (called skolem constants) will not unify with free meta type variables
 inferred by the inference engine.

 ~~~~ {.haskell include="src/11-quantification/skolem_capture.hs"}